splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/linux-uninstall.rst

 Follow these instructions to uninstall the Splunk Distribution of the OpenTelemetry Collector for Linux.

-You can use commands to uninstall the Collector and Fluentd packages if you used the :ref:`installer script<linux-scripts>` or :ref:`Debian or RPM package <linux-packages>` to perform the installation.
+You can use commands to uninstall the Collector packages if you used the :ref:`installer script<linux-scripts>` or :ref:`Debian or RPM package <linux-packages>` to perform the installation.

-If you installed the Collector and Fluentd using other methods (such as Ansible, Puppet, and Heroku as described in :ref:`otel-install-linux`), follow uninstall instructions specific to the tool you used.
+If you installed the Collector using other methods (such as Ansible, Puppet, and Heroku as described in :ref:`otel-install-linux`), follow uninstall instructions specific to the tool you used.

 .. _otel-linux-uninstall-details: